 - Uses Natural gas/propane

-The ProCom is a no frills gas insert that sits beautifully in a fireplace, and sets a cozy tone with its creative fake log layout.
+The ProCom is a no frills Amazon gas fireplace insert that sits beautifully in a fireplace, and sets a cozy tone with its creative fake log layout.
 The fact that you get 9 logs goes a long way in making the insert look more real.

 Since this insert is “zero clearance approved” you can actually install it flush to the interior fireplace walls without worrying about leaving air gaps.
 This results in a more natural look overall, because it makes it seem like the fireplace and insert are one piece.